Fox Odoi-Oywelowo

 Fox Odoi-Oywelowo is a Ugandan advocate and legislator.
 Odoi-Oywelowo is a former senior legal counsel to the president of Uganda Yoweri Museveni.

-On January 14, 2021, Fox Odoi-Oywelowo was elected as a member of Uganda's Eleventh Parliament representing the West Budama North East constituency.
-In June, he took over leadership of the Human Rights Committee of The Parliament of Uganda.
-An avid Human Rights Advocate and defender, he vows to hold every institution accountable for human rights violations..
+On 14 January 2021, Fox Odoi-Oywelowo was elected as a member of Uganda's Eleventh Parliament representing the West Budama North East constituency.
+In June, he took over leadership of the Human Rights Committee of the Parliament of Uganda.
+An avid human rights advocate and defender, he vows to hold every institution accountable for human rights violations.
+In 2023, he was the only MP to vote against the Anti-Homosexuality Act.

-Biography
+Early life and education

 Fox Odoi-Oywelowo was born on 23 December 1968 in West Budama, in the East of Uganda.
-He went to Manjasi High School before joining St Peter's College, Tororo where he completed his high school.
-Fox Odoi-Oywelowo later enrolled at Makerere University where he pursued Bachelors Degree in Law (LLB Hons), graduating in 1992.
+He went to Manjasi High School before joining St Peter's College, Tororo, where he completed his high school.
+Fox Odoi-Oywelowo later enrolled at Makerere University where he pursued bachelor's degree in law (LLB Hons), graduating in 1992.
 Between 1992 and 1993, he pursued a post-graduate diploma in legal practice, graduating in 1993.
 In 2018, he earned a Master of Laws, International Business Law, from Uganda Christian University.

 Legal career

 Fox Odoi-Oywelowo started out as Personal Assistant to Justice J.P.
-Berko (Ghanaian Expatriate Judge) on an overseas Development Agency/ Judiciary Assistance Programme before serving as a legal assistant in a private Law firm in Kampala.
+Berko (Ghanaian Expatriate Judge) on an overseas Development Agency/ Judiciary Assistance Programme before serving as a legal assistant in a private law firm in Kampala.

 He joined the State House Legal Department in 1995 and became the head of the department in 1996.
 Between 1996 and 1998, Fox Odoi-Oywelowo was part of the investigation Team into Effective Strength of the Uganda Peoples’ Defence Forces (UPDF).
 The team probed the presence of ‘ghost’ soldiers on the pay rolls of the UPDF.
 In 1999, he led a State House special audit team into the Uganda Revenue Authority (URA), to probe tax evasion.
 The audit led to the introduction of systems aimed at the prevention of dumping transit goods.
 The audit also introduced better transit goods convoy management and re-export verification and documentation.

 Fox Odoi-Oywelowo is also a consummate constitutional law practitioner and has filed several constitutional petitions that have improved on the jurisprudence of Uganda.
 A Locus Classicus of Fox Odoi-Oywelowo and James Akampumuza V Attorney General is taught in all law schools in Uganda.

-From 2000-2010, Odoi-Oywelowo was the head of prosecutions for Uganda People's Defence Forces unit, the Presidential Protection Unit (PPU) that later transformed into the Presidential Guard Brigade (PGB) which is currently Special Forces Command (SFC).
+From 2000 to 2010, Odoi-Oywelowo was the head of prosecutions for Uganda People's Defence Forces unit, the Presidential Protection Unit (PPU) that later transformed into the Presidential Guard Brigade (PGB) which is currently Special Forces Command (SFC).

 While at State House, he was also appointed a member of the Expanded Committee of Inquiry into the causes of the clashes between the Uganda Peoples’ Defense Forces (UPDF) and the Rwanda Patriotic Front (RPF) in Kisangani.

 In 2010, Odoi-Oywelowo joined the Directorate of Civil Litigation in Uganda's Justice and Constitutional Affairs Ministry, serving as senior principal state attorney.